Part 1: Introduction

 - Pleasant Point Domain (Fire Brigade Practice Area)

-a) Where the walkway in an Exercise Area borders or passes through a prohibited area, eg play area and there is no alternative route, owners/handlers are allowed to continue along the walkway, providing their dog is controlled by a leash and the owner does not stop in the area.
+- Where the walkway in an Exercise Area borders or passes through a prohibited area, eg play area or Stafford Street and there is no alternative route, owners/handlers are allowed to continue along the walkway, providing their dog is controlled by a leash and the owner does not stop in the area.

 31.0 Dog On Leash Areas